learninglab-dev/ll-first-reactLab/challengesolution.md

 Also, note that our counter state is a number initialized at zero (`useState(0)`).
 This will allow us to easily increment and decrement—a function we'll create in our next step!

 # Counter Value Functions
-Now that we have a counter state that we're keeping track of, we can implement a function that will change it as images are changed to GIFs and vice versa.
+Now that we have a counter state that we're keeping track of, we can implement a function that will increment it as images are changed to GIFs and vice versa.

-For this step, a key new piece of information is that you can pass anything as a prop to child components—functions included!
+For this step, a key new piece of information to know is that you can pass anything as a prop to child components—functions included!
 Our increment & decrement functions will live in App.js, but in order to be called at the right time (during the click handler event), we have to pass it over to Switch.js as a prop.

 Let's write the functions first!
 For our increment function, we want to increase our count value by 1, and for our decrement function we'll want to decrease the count value by 1.
-To do so, we can use fat arrow function notation & `setCount`!
+To do so, we can use fat arrow function notation & `setCount`:
 ```js
 import React, { useState } from 'react'
 import Layout from './Layout'